tomaswolf/gerrit-gitblit-plugin/README.md

 * I've given GitBlit its own base directory (at Gerrit's `$GERRIT_SITE/etc/gitblit`) to avoid that it creates subdirectories in the git repository directory that don't have anything to do with git repositories (specifically, a tickets and a plugins directory -- off-topic thought: what happens if you add GitBlit plugins to this Gerrit plugin?).
-* The dependency has been changed from Luca's special GitBlit version to the standard GitBlit 1.6.0 distribution.
+* The dependency on GitBlit has been changed from Luca's special GitBlit version to the standard GitBlit 1.6.0 distribution.
+* The dependencies for Apache Wicket and Apache Rome have been changed to the standard distributions.
 * The dependency on the Gerrit API has been changed from 2.9-SNAPSHOT to the official 2.9.1 release.
 * Removed all the transitive dependencies from the `pom.xml`.
 * The whole authentication/user model logic had to be refactored due to GitBlit changes.
 * GitBlit 1.6.0 still uses the [dagger injection framework](http://square.github.io/dagger/) (though it doesn't make much use of it).
-  To make that work in GitBlit 1.6.0 with the Guice-configured Gerrit plugin, it was necessary to add a fully-blown bridge module to make dagger use the guice injector.
+  To make that work in GitBlit 1.6.0 with the Guice-configured Gerrit plugin, it was necessary to add a fully-blown bridge module to make dagger use the Guice injector.
 (Which also meant I had to install m2e-apt in my Eclipse and enable it, and add the dagger dependencies.)

-  > Off-topic: I'm not sure if GitBlit wouldn't be much better off using Guice in the first place.
+  > Off-topic: Maybe GitBlit would be much better off using Guice in the first place.
 Currently, it uses dagger only in a rather restricted way, apparently because dagger's use of the standard `javax.inject` annotations conflicts with typical web CDI containers that also use those, pick them up, and then want to do their own injections, which results in an unholy mess all over the place.
 Guice doesn't use the `javax.inject` annotations.